aku-e/rbxts-ccdik/README.md

 # `aku-e/rbxts-ccdik`
-Ported roblox-ts package of datlass's [CCDIK](https://github.com/datlass/Rbx-CCDIK) module.
+Added TypeScript typings of datlass's [CCDIK](https://github.com/datlass/Rbx-CCDIK) module, so it can be used with roblox-ts.

 # Usage
 There is two exported types: CCDIKController and ConstraintInfo.